 The following are examples of common medical errors:

 - Surgical complications

 - Anesthesia errors

 - Providing incorrect or incomplete treatment

 - Failure to treat in a timely manner

 - Failure to diagnose in a timely manner

-If you believe your loved one’s death was caused by a fatal medical error, we invite you to contact Freidin Brown, P.A. to speak with a Miami medical malpractice lawyer.
+If you believe your loved one’s death was caused by a fatal medical error, we invite you to contact Freidin Brown, P.A. to speak with a Florida medical malpractice lawyer.
 Our team can determine whether you have a viable wrongful death claim and pursue the compensation you deserve for things like hospital bills, funeral and burial expenses, loss of companionship, and more.